Working out while watching football

 While this may not technically be an intense couch workout, decompressing your spine can do wonders for your lower back.
 You can practice decompression posture on your couch, bed, floor or any comfortable, flat surface.
 This will reduce the pressure on your spine and promote blood flow by temporarily shifting your body weight away from your spinal discs.

 Don’t let your spine health sit on the sidelines because the big game is on.
 As you progress with these back pain exercises, you can add more techniques to your routine to put chronic neck or back pain on defense during those commercial breaks.
-Nobody wants to ride the bench, but if you’ve noticed that neck or back pain is keeping you from doing the things you love, make the call to Laser Spine Institute — our Care Team can help you develop a game plan for lasting relief.
+Nobody wants to ride the bench, but if you’ve noticed that neck or back pain is keeping you from doing the things you love, make the call to Laser Spine Institute — our team can help you develop a game plan for lasting relief.